nfdi4objects/n4o-graph-apis/README.md

 ## Installation

-Required Python modules are listed in `requirements.txt`.
+Requires Python >= 3.5.
+Python modules are listed in `requirements.txt`.
 Use [deployment method of your choice](https://flask.palletsprojects.com/en/2.0.x/deploying/#self-hosted-options).
 The application must be configured first.

 ## Configuration